The Structure Transfer Machine Theory and Applications: Deep Structure Transfer Machine

-where $\widehat{F}_{i,[k]}^{}$ is the deep feature from the current layer in the $k$-th iteration for the $i$-th input sample, and the feature of its neighbors or feature buffer (shown in Fig. \ref{architecture}) are denoted by $\widehat{F}_{[k]}$.
-In this process, the feature of each sample is linearly reconstructed from $\widehat{F}_{[k]}$ by linear coefficients.
-The reconstruction weight $A_{\cal M}$ is obtained by minimizing Eq. \ref{reconstruction}, which characterizes intrinsic geometric properties of the data that are invariant to rotations, rescalings, and translations of that data point and its neighbors \cite{Sam:Science}, is related to the manifold $\cal M$.
+where $\hat{F}_{i}^{}$ is the deep feature from the current layer for the $i$-th input sample, and the feature of its neighbors or feature buffer (as shown in Fig.~\ref{architecture}) are denoted by $\hat{F}$.
+In this process, the feature of each sample is linearly reconstructed from $\hat{F}$ by linear coefficients.
+The reconstruction weight $A^{\cal M}$ is obtained by minimizing Eq.~(\ref{reconstruction}), which characterizes intrinsic geometric properties of the data that are invariant to rotations, rescalings, and translations of that data point and its neighbors \cite{Sam:Science}, is related to the manifold $\cal M$.
 This is the key part of the proposed algorithm where the constraint manifold ${\cal M}$ arises.
-As assumed, replacing ${\cal M}$ equals incorporating Eq. \ref{bczhangm} into our objective.
+As assumed, replacing ${\cal M}$ equals incorporating Eq.~(\ref{bczhangm}) into our objective.
 This is the modularity alluded previously.
-Based on the Lagrangian multiplier method, Eq. \ref{bczhangm} is introduced to solve problem~(\ref{P2}) by a new objective as:
+Based on the Lagrangian multiplier method, Eq.~(\ref{bczhangm}) is introduced to solve problem~(\ref{P2}) by a new objective as:

-where the scalar $\sigma$ is adopted to balance these two terms of the objective.
+where the scalar $\gamma$ is adopted to balance these two terms of the objective.

-\textbf{Laplacian:} Similar to LLE, we can also exploit the Laplacian manifold ~\cite{Laplacian} to our problem.
+\textbf{Laplacian.} Similar to LLE, we can also exploit the Laplacian manifold~\cite{Laplacian} to our problem.
 As shown in~\cite{Laplacian}, we can deduce such a manifold loss:

-where ${B_{{\cal M},i,j}}$ is defined to be exponential distance between the $i$th and $j$th sample in the input space~\cite{Laplacian}, which is actually the feature buffer set as shown in Fig. \ref{architecture} to improve the efficiency.
+where $B^{\cal M}_{ij}$ is defined to be exponential distance between the $i$-th and $j$-th sample in the input space~\cite{Laplacian}, which is actually used to normalize the feature buffer set, as shown in Fig. \ref{architecture}, to improve the efficiency.
 Similarly, we obtain the following objective as: